 A person can be charged with a DUID for operating a vehicle while under the influence of:

 - Over-the-counter medications (such as those with "PM" or "Night" in the name, which can cause drowsiness)

-What Can Trigger a DUID Arrest?
+What Triggers a DUID Arrest?

 As mentioned earlier, when a person is under the influence, their normal faculties are impaired, which means they might be exhibiting driving behaviors that an otherwise sober person would not.
 If they are weaving in and out of lanes, driving too slow, or disobeying traffic laws, a police officer might suspect that they have a controlled substance in their system and pull them over.
 If the driver exhibits symptoms of intoxication, such as red-rimmed eyes or dilated pupils, the officer may make an arrest.

 In a driving under the influence of alcohol case, the motorist may be subject to a chemical test to determine if the level of alcohol in their system is at or above .08%.
 However, no legal limit for drugs exists.
 Still, that does not mean a driver suspected of DUID can refuse a chemical test.
 If they do, they could have their driver's license suspended for 1 year.

 What Are the Penalties for Driving Under the Influence of Drugs in California?

 A DUID is handled much like a regular DUI.
 A first offense is considered a misdemeanor.